-Transmission of Personal Data to recipients outside or inside the Ipsos Group is subject to the authorisation requirements for processing Personal Data under paragraph 4.7 Restriction on Transfers.
+Transmission of Personal Data to recipients outside Ipsos is subject to the authorisation requirements for processing Personal Data under paragraph 4.7 Restriction on Transfers.
 The data recipient (be this another Ipsos company or any sub-contractor) must be required to use the data only for the defined purposes.
 For external transfers the requirements of this paragraph and those of paragraph 7 Outsourced/Third Party Data Processing apply cumulative.

-If Personal Data are transmitted to a recipient outside the Ipsos Group to a third country, this recipient must agree in writing to maintain a data protection level equivalent to this Data Protection Policy or as required under applicable law.
-For example, the GDPR stipulates various requirements that must be complied with, before any transfer may occur.
-This does not apply if transmission is based on a legal obligation.
-A legal obligation of this kind can be based on the laws of the domiciliary country of the Ipsos group company transmitting the data.
-In the alternative, the laws of the domiciliary country of the legal obligations of a third country.
+If Personal Data are transmitted to a recipient outside of Ipsos to a third country, this recipient must agree in writing to maintain a data protection level equivalent to this Data Protection Policy or as required under applicable law.
+For example, the NDPR stipulates various requirements that must be complied with, before any transfer may occur.
+This does not apply if transmission is to a country that is on the White List of Countries issued by NITDA or where the transmission is based on: